simp/simp-core/spec/acceptance/suites/README.md

 new host to be an IPA server and adds all the hosts as clients with the ``simp::ipa::install`` class.

+The IPA server has issues on EL6, so the `el6_server` nodeset should not be run and will not pass.

 When the `Puppetfile.tracking` is set to the `master` branches of our component modules, this test makes sure our most up-to-date code is compatible.